 in cities.
 If you need to burn solid fuels to heat your home, make sure your stove meets legal requirements and use smokeless fuels.
 Read the guidance for wood burning stoves.

+Invite your MP to take action.
 MP’s act on our behalf.
-So share your views with them, and invite them to take action to improve local air quality.
-Look up the details of your local MP.
+Sh-air your views with them, and invite them to take action to improve local air quality.

 Get stuck into the campaign